birgerosterberg/groovebox/README.md

 Using data-key function for the pad sample player so i can reuse the function and i only have to give the onclick the same number as the data-key that i use for the "keyPlay" function.
 Reusing as much as possible!

 When pressing Reset button due to both the Loop and Backing Tracks play music with the same function they disturb eachother...
 Have to make my own functions for each of them to work properly.

+Fixed by adding objects with their own status depending on the musicId!